nswdpc/silverstripe-cache-headers/README.md

 This module allows you to modify this behaviour via configuration, allowing a proxy to cache based on the headers sent by the application.

+> This module is in development and is not yet suitable for production environments

 ### Usage

 - Install this extension using composer